-[160] To be clear, the information at issue does not refer to the specifics of the LTC Home's commercial activities.
+[150] I find that the information at issue does not refer to the specifics of the LTC Home's commercial activities.
 In my view, the circumstances are similar to those in Order PO-3146-I, where an adjudicator concluded that the information claimed to be commercial information was simply too general to fit the definition.

-[161] The records above include discussions and information about the Outbreak, plans for managing it, which of the Community Partners were involved, and what support they were providing.
-Many of the emails relate to COVID-19 testing taking place at the LTC Home, performed by the Community Partners.
+[151] The records described above include discussions and information about the Outbreak, plans for managing it, and which community partners were involved and what support they were providing.
+Many relate to COVID-19 testing taking place at the LTC Home, performed by Community Partners.
 Others track information related to the Outbreak.
 I do not agree that any of this information is commercial information as it does not directly relate to the buying, selling or exchange of merchandise or services.
 As such, I find that none of the information at issue is "commercial information" for the purposes of section 17(1) of FIPPA.